Hospital bills and claiming

 - You are within waiting periods for the procedure

-- The procedure is to treat a pre-existing condition and you are still serving the waiting period
+- The procedure is to treat a pre-existing condition and you're still serving the waiting period

-- The procedure is excluded on your cover
+- The procedure is not included on your cover

-- You were treated as an out-patient at the hospital or a day facility/surgery
+- You were treated as an outpatient at the hospital or day facility/surgery

 - The services weren’t covered or were only partly covered by the contract with the hospital